joanroig/pccomponentes-bot/README.md

 ## Configure bot

 Edit the `config.json` file with your settings.
 Use the files in the `examples` folder as a reference, and check the [examples README](/examples/README.md) to know about all configurations.
+See [models.ts](src/models.ts) for a detailed explanation of every configuration.

 Edit the `.env` file in the root folder by changing the `BOT_TOKEN` string to connect your Telegram account: